huggingface/huggingface.js/packages/tasks/src/tasks/automatic-speech-recognition/about.md

 });
 ```

-This works for transformers-compatible models like Whisper, Wav2Vec2, HuBERT, etc. You can also run inference in Python using transformers as follows:
+For transformers-compatible models like Whisper, Wav2Vec2, and HuBERT, you can also run inference with the library as follows:

 ```python
 # pip install --upgrade transformers